 The Charles H. Best Diabetes Centre is a registered charity (#13662-3295-RR0001) and operates under a volunteer Board of Directors consisting of members with a background in business, legal, financial as well as community and corporate representatives.

-The Ministry of Health and Long-term Care provides The Best Centre with government assistance amounting to approximately 60% of its operating revenues.
+The Ministry of Health provides The Best Centre with government assistance amounting to approximately 55% of its operating revenues.
 While this funding is extremely helpful, it does not come close to covering the costs necessary to run The Best Centre.
-We continue to supplement the remaining 40% through various events and fundraising activities.
+We continue to supplement the remaining 45% through various events and fundraising activities.

 For more than 25 years, The Charles H Best Diabetes Centre has been bringing medical and emotional support, along with educational programs to hundreds of children and adults living with type 1 diabetes, a life-threatening auto-immune disease.
 This illness can strike anyone at any time, but is typically diagnosed in children between the ages of 18 months and 15 years.